 metagenerationnumbers for conditional updates instead of ETags.
 Together,

 metagenerationnumbers keep track of all object updates, including metadata changes, providing a stronger guarantee than ETags.

 Understand file deletion and restoration behavior

-When you do this with Object Versioning enabled, Cloud Storage creates a new archived object for the original live version, if there was one.
-In this case, your bucket now contains both the original live version (now archived) and two copies of the original archived version (one live, the other archived), all of which incur storage charges.
-To prevent additional charges, you can delete the original archived copy if it is no longer needed.
+When you do this with Object Versioning enabled, if there already exists a live version of the object in your bucket, Cloud Storage overwrites it but also creates a new, archived version of the overwritten object.
+In such a case, your bucket subsequently contains the overwritten object (now archived) and two copies of the object that was previously archived (one live copy and one still-archived copy), all of which incur storage charges.
+To prevent unnecessary charges, delete the archived version that you used to make the current live copy.

 If you send a delete request without specifying a generation, Cloud Storage archives the current live object and causes it to appear missing to subsequent version-unaware requests.